Here are 3 smart crypto tax moves to consider — whether prices go up or down

 3. Consider the crypto wash sale 'loophole'

-If you're sitting on crypto losses, you could consider tax-loss harvesting, which allows you to offset other investing profits.
+If you are sitting on crypto losses, you could consider tax-loss harvesting, which allows you to offset other investing profits.
 Once losses exceed gains, you can use the excess to reduce regular income by up to $3,000 per year.

-Although tax-loss harvesting often happens at year-end, it's better to harvest crypto losses over time because "those losses may no longer exist" by year-end, Gordon explained.
+Although tax-loss harvesting often happens at year-end, it is better to harvest crypto losses over time because "those losses may no longer exist" by year-end, Gordon explained.

 Typically, investors are subject to the wash sale rule, which blocks you from claiming the tax break if you repurchase a "substantially identical" asset within a 30-day window before or after the sale.

-However, the wash-sale rule currently doesn't apply to cryptocurrency, meaning you could harvest losses and immediately repurchase to maintain your position.
+However, the wash-sale rule currently does not apply to cryptocurrency, meaning you could harvest losses and immediately repurchase to maintain your position.

 "The IRS gives us this loophole," Markowitz said.
 "We may as well take it."